 Introduces use of the ICD-10-PCS classification system with application of coding scenarios.
 ICD-10-PCS also will apply use of ICD-10-PCS coding for data collection and billing procedures.
 ICD-10-PCS is the procedural classification system developed by the Centers for Medicare & Medicaid Services (CMS) for use in the U.S. for inpatient hospital settings ONLY.
-(29.7 Lec.
-Hrs.)

-Prerequisite: HIT:253 or instructor permission.
+Prerequisite: HIT:253 or consent of instructor.